France: Police fire tear gas at COVID 'freedom convoy' in Paris | DW | 12.02.2022

 "The right to demonstrate and to have an opinion are a constitutionally guaranteed right in our republic and in our democracy.
 The right to block others or to prevent coming and going is not," he added.

-While the concept of the "freedom convoy" is built around the anti-vaccine protest movement like in Ottawa, the barrage of grievances drawing demonstrators together in France included those angry at rising energy costs and some associated with the "yellow vest" movement.
+Though the concept of the "freedom convoy" is built around the anti-vaccine protest movement in Ottawa, the barrage of grievances drew together in France demonstrators angry at rising energy costs and some associated with the "yellow vest" movement, as well.

 On Friday, French President Emmanuel Macron acknowledged the fatigue people are feeling as the pandemic drags on.